overwolf/overwolf.github.io/docs/topics/using-events-simulator.md

 ::: important
 The app can work on Overwolf client version 0.135 and above.
 In order to download it, please [contact us](../support/contact-us).
 :::

+## Roadmap

+Currently there is no validation on the data that you can send.
+Which means, that if your app is expecting to get from Overwolf a specific event data (like "true" or an integer), you need to make sure to send the data in the exact format.

+On a future version, we will add for each event a sample data, so you can easily determine which format should be sent.

 ## "no active game" mode